GovTechSG/seed-documentation/faqs/seed-faq-general.md

 <details><summary>What is TechPass and why do I need it?</summary>

-  TechPass is an Identity & Access Management (IAM) and Single Sign-On (SSO) solution.
-It provides a seamless login experience while accessing tools across Singapore Government Technology Stack (SGTS) and allows to easily manage access control for the users from a centralised location.
-It is a prerequisite for onboarding your device(internet) to SEED.
-For more information, refer to [TechPass Documentation][techpass-documentation].
+  TechPass is an Identity & Access Management(IAM) and Single Sign-On(SSO) solution.
+It provides a seamless login experience while accessing tools across Singapore Government Technology Stack(SGTS) and allows to easily manage access control for the users from a centralised location.
+It is a prerequisite to onboard your Internet Device to SEED.
+For more information, see the [TechPass documentation][techpass-documentation].

 </details>

 <details><summary>What is SEED and why should I onboard my device to SEED?</summary>

-Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) solution.
+Security Suite for Engineering Endpoint Devices(SEED) is a Mobile Device Management(MDM) solution.
 SEED ensures data security to protect the digital information of your organisation from unauthorised access, malicious users, and corruption.
 When you onboard an Internet Device to SEED, it becomes a GMD.
 It allows you to remotely manage access to highly sensitive data, provide user authentication, and can wipe off data from the device remotely if it is lost or compromised.

 </details>